wkumari/draft-vandergaast-edns-client-subnet/README.md

    setups, it may be necessary to implement transitive behaviour on Intermediate Nameservers.

-   It is important that any Intermediate Nameserver that forwards ECS options received from their clients MUST fully implement the caching behaviour described in Section 7.3.
+   Any Intermediate Nameserver that forwards ECS options received from their clients MUST fully implement the caching behaviour described in Section 7.3.

    Intermediate Nameservers supporting ECS MUST forward options with SOURCE PREFIX-LENGTH set to 0 (that is, completely anonymized).
 Such